 Strawberry cream cheese icing

-- 115 g Cream cheese unsalted, softened
+- ½ cup Cream cheese unsalted, softened, full-fat

 - 1 teaspoon Vanilla extract